The size of your success is measured by the strength of your desire and how you handle disappointment along the way.

 How can I best utilize these resources?

-In the end, it’s not what happens to you that matters, but rather how you respond to the disappointments that life throws your way today, that will make all the difference tomorrow.
+With all that said, in the end, it’s not what happens to you that matters, but rather how you respond to the disappointments that life throws your way.
+That is what will make all the difference tomorrow. 🙂

 Time to Assimilate these Concepts